MastMind/MineTunnel/README.md

 ## Point-to-Multipoint UDP tunnel (or triangle topology)

-This is unusual case where it needs to union more than two nodes into one subnet without server (OpenVPN has special server node and several host can be connected into the one virtual network via this node for this purposes but minetunnel is a serverless solution).
+This is unusual case where it requires to union more than two nodes into one subnet without the server (OpenVPN has the special server node and several hosts can be connected into the one virtual network via this node but in general minetunnel is a serverless solution).

             tun0                                                 tun0